Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The step 4 condition `if the template has not been used before` makes sure that a lower priority mailbox does not replace a signature with the same name which has already been created for a higher priority mailbox.

 With roaming signatures (signatures being stored in the Exchange Online mailbox itself) being used more and more, the step 4 condition `if the template has not been used before` makes less sense.
 By setting the `MailboxSpecificSignatureNames` parameter to `true`, this restriction no longer applies.
-To avoid naming collisions, the e-mail address of the current mailbox is added to the name of the signature - instead of a single `Signature A` file, Set-OutlookSignatures can create a separate signature file for each mailbox: `Signature A (user.a@example.com)`, `Signature A (mailbox.b@example.net)`, etc.
+To avoid naming collisions, the email address of the current mailbox is added to the name of the signature - instead of a single `Signature A` file, Set-OutlookSignatures can create a separate signature file for each mailbox: `Signature A (user.a@example.com)`, `Signature A (mailbox.b@example.net)`, etc.

 This naming convention intentionally matches Outlook's convention for naming roaming signatures.
 Before setting `MailboxSpecificSignatureNames` to `true`, consider the impact on the `DisableRoamingSignatures` and `MirrorCloudSignatures` parameters - it is recommended to set both parameters to `true` to achieve the best user experience and to avoid problems with Outlook's own roaming signature synchronisation.